Koinobori & Kabuto: The Colorful Rhapsody of Boys’ Day in Japan

 If kimonos are the elegant ballroom dancers, Happi coats are the breakdancers in Japan.
 They’re shorter, lighter, and ready for some Boys’ Day action.
 They often have straight sleeves and are tied with a cloth belt.
 The most common design is bold and simple – a single symbol, such as a samurai crest or a koinobori, splashed across the back.

 Now, what’s a festival without choices?
 Jinbei sets are a summery delight.
 These consist of a top and a pair of shorts or trousers.
 What’s awesome is that they’re usually made of breathable fabrics, which means the kids can dart around without breaking a sweat.
-Plus, they’re often swimming in cool colors and prints, like waves (representing change) or bamboo (for growth and flexibility).
+Plus, they often have various cool colors and prints, like waves (representing change) or bamboo (for growth and flexibility).

 C. Kabuto